whole-tale/wt-design-docs/development/design_notes/automated_metadata_generation.rst

 Dates
 ^^^^

-There are two fields that require dates, which will be set to the date&time at which the metadata document is generated.
+The date of metadata generation is required, which will be set to the current date and time at which the metadata generation code it hit.

 Access Policy